whiteborr/hyperdrone/README.md

 ### Architecture Refactoring

 1. **State Design Pattern**: Replaced the string-based scene manager with a proper State Design Pattern implementation in `state_manager.py`
+2. **Strategy Pattern for Weapons**: Implemented the Strategy pattern for weapon systems in `entities/weapon_strategies.py`, making it easier to add and modify weapon types
+3. **Behavior Pattern for Enemy AI**: Implemented a behavior-based design pattern for enemy AI in `ai/behaviors.py`, making it easier to create and combine different enemy behaviors
-2. **Controller Classes**: Added specialized controller classes for better separation of concerns:
+4. **Controller Classes**: Added specialized controller classes for better separation of concerns:
    - `combat_controller.py`: Handles all combat-related logic
    - `ui_flow_controller.py`: Manages UI navigation and state
    - `level_manager.py`: Handles level progression and scoring
-3. **Collision Optimization**: Improved collision detection using pygame's `groupcollide` for better performance
+5. **Collision Optimization**: Improved collision detection using pygame's `groupcollide` for better performance
-4. **Pathfinding Module**: Extracted pathfinding logic into a dedicated module for better maintainability
+6. **Pathfinding Module**: Extracted pathfinding logic into a dedicated module for better maintainability

 ### Bug Fixes